stumey/Encore/README.md

 For detailed documentation, see [CLAUDE.md](./CLAUDE.md) - comprehensive guide for developers and AI coding agents.

-## License

-Private and proprietary.
-All rights reserved.

 ---

 Built with ❤️ for music lovers